 The Falkland Islands are an area of global importance for birdlife, particularly seabird species.
 The avifauna of the region is well studied and documented, and seabird distribution, breeding and foraging patterns have been studied extensively.
 The IUCN Red List classifies 24 species as threatened with seven species as 'Endangered' - the highest level of conservation status.
-Due to the considerable distance of the licence blocks from the Falkland Islands, this area is not considered to be highly sensitive for birdlife, although a number of species are likely to be seen in this area, including species of penguin, albatross, petrel, fulmar, prion and shearwater.
-Other seabirds including shags, ducks, skuas, gulls and terns occur in the nearshore areas outside of the licence Blocks, however these are also considered within this EIS due to the potential for nearshore impacts from support operations.
-Due to the vulnerable nature of many of these species it should also be recognised that any impacts to food or habitats may prove significant for population numbers and near-shore areas to the landward side of the licence area are considered particularly vulnerable.
+Species recorded within the licence area are the King penguin (May to November), Gentoo penguin (April to November), Rockhopper penguin (October to March), Magellanic penguin (November to February) and various species of albatross, petrel, fulmar, prion and shearwater.
+Other seabirds including shags, ducks, skuas, gulls and terns occur in the nearshore areas outside of the licence blocks.

+Based on recorded distributions, the licence area to the north of the Falkland Islands is not of major significance for any of the recorded seabird species.
+Due to the vulnerable nature of many of these species, however, any impacts to food or habitats may prove significant for population numbers and near-shore areas to the landward side of the licence area are considered particularly vulnerable.